unixerius/DSO/Lab setup/Qemu-instructions.md

 1. [Download and Install Homebrew.](https://brew.sh)
 2. Install Vagrant and Qemu, by running `brew install -y qemu vagrant`.
 3. Install the Qemu plugin for Vagrant: `vagrant plugin install vagrant-qemu`
-4. Download the *Vagrantfile-Qemu-aarch64*, put it in a separate folder, rename it to *Vagrantfile*, then run `vagrant up`.
+4. Download the [Vagrantfile-Qemu-aarch64](https://github.com/unixerius/DSO/blob/readme-july/Lab%20setup/Vagrantfile-Qemu-aarch64) file, put it in a separate folder, rename it to *Vagrantfile*, then run `vagrant up`.

 The building and installing of the VM will take 20-30 minutes, depending on your Internet connection speed.